Missing 3-Year-Old Boy Is Found Alive In Woods Of North Carolina

 Casey was found about 50 yards into the woods — a little more than a quarter of a mile away from where he went missing, Hughes said, adding that he believed the boy had been wandering through the area.

-"At no time did we see any indications of an abduction," he said, which is why an amber alert wasn't issued.
+"At no time did we see any indications of an abduction," he said, which is why an Amber Alert wasn't issued.

 Casey was receiving medical treatment at the CarolinaEast Medical Center, with his family in the room.